Skill Demand Index

 Which roles need SEO Fundamentals most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with SEO Fundamentals include Landing Page Optimization and WordPress.
+Marketing positions drive 80% of demand.
+Data Analysis also frequently list SEO Fundamentals as a requirement.
+Skills commonly paired with SEO Fundamentals include Digital Marketing and Conversion Rate Optimization (CRO).

 Depth Level Distribution